BOYS' BASKETBALL: Floyd Central shoots down Madison

 "Grant’s been struggling to find his stroke but he works hard at shooting.
 He’s in there after practice on the gun, the shooting machine [Saturday] at noon,” Sturgeon said.

-Cole Harritt connected from long range top cap that run, making it a 32-16 Floyd Central lead with 3:18 to go in the first half.
+Cole Harritt connected from long range to cap that run, making it a 32-16 Floyd Central lead with 3:18 to go in the first half.

 Commented